anrhouses/anrhouses-cases/CasEau/Readme.md

-## Readme
+# Cas Eau
-This directory contains the data needed to carry out the case study on groundwater quality (known as ‘CasEau’).
-This includes the following data:
+This repository contains the data and codes for running the case study on groundwater quality (known as ‘CasEau’).
--
+- File [pe_houses](./CasEau/pe_houses.csv) contains the covariates
+- File [ql_analyses](./CasEau/ql_analyses.csv) contains the values of the three trace elements